-Iain Dale presents the Drivetime show on LBC Radio (weekdays 4-7pm).
+Iain Dale presents the Evening Show on LBC Radio (Mon-Thu 7-10pm).
 He was named Radio Presenter of the Year for 2013 & 2016 at the Arqiva Awards, and was shortlisted for Speech programme of the year at the 2013 Sony Radio Awards.
 He is also a panellist on CNNTalk, which is broadcast at noon each day on CNN International.
 He is a regular contributor to Newsnight, the Andrew Marr Show and the Daily Politics and has appeared on BBC Question Time.

 Until June 2018, Iain was managing director of Britain's leading political publisher, Biteback Publishing.
 He formed the company in 2009 and since then has published more than 600 books including Power Trip by Damian McBride and the bestseller, Call me Dave: The Unauthorised Biography of David Cameron by Michael Ashcroft and Isabel Oakeshott and he is the publisher of The Alastair Campbell Diaries.